ABB-RARO/rapid-modbus-tcp/SECURITY.md

 ## Reporting a Vulnerability

-Please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/ABB-RARO/rapid-modbus-tcp/security/advisories/new) tab.
+Please use the GitHub Issues ["Report a issue"](https://github.com/ABB-RARO/rapid-modbus-tcp/issues/new) with the Label "security".

-The modbus-tcp team will reply your report to indicating the next steps and may ask for additional information or guidance.
+The modbus-tcp team will give the response indicating the next steps and may ask for additional information or guidance.